Head of Programmatic

 A typical campaign process using the Google Marketing Platform for display campaigns might look like this:

-Campaign Manager delivers ad serving, trafficking, tracking and reporting under one roof.
-While it natively integrates with Google products like Display & Video 360, it can also be used to run display ads on non-Google properties – for example, if you have a direct deal with the Daily Mail to run an ad on their homepage, this can be run in Campaign Manager.
+Campaign Manager delivers ad serving all under one roof.
+While it natively integrates with Google products like Display & Video 360, it can also be used to run display ads on non-Google properties – for example, if you have a direct deal with an external publication to run an ad on their homepage, this can be run in Campaign Manager.

 Campaign Manager is an ad serving platform which advertisers can use to manage their online advertising content and ensure it is displayed to the right user, on the right website.